 Reader review: “It turned out great … It smelled and tasted delicious, and the loaf was gone within the day (devoured by non-vegan / non-gluten-free family members)!”

-~ Garlic Bread-Machine Bread from Make Real Food ~ gluten free, dairy free, egg free, refined sugar free, vegan
+~ Garlic Bread-Machine Bread from Make Them Whole Foods ~ gluten free, dairy free, egg free, refined sugar free, vegan

 Chelsea says this bread is “garlicky and delicious.”

 ~ Gluten-Free Beer Bread (Beer Optional) from GF Jules ~ gluten free, vegetarian, with dairy-free, alcohol-free options.
 Note the bread machine instructions at the end of the recipe.
 You may also want to read Jules’ 18 Tips for Baking Gluten-Free Bread.
 Jules is also the author of several gluten-free cookbooks and resource books, including Free for All Cooking and The First Year: Celiac Disease and Living Gluten-Free.

 ~ Gluten-Free Bread Machine Bread from Lynn’s Kitchen Adventures ~ gluten free, vegetarian